tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Create-Container.md

 |------------|-----------------|------------------|
 |`PUT`|`http://127.0.0.1:10000/devstoreaccount1/mycontainer?restype=container`|HTTP/1.1|

- For more information, see [Use the Azure Storage Emulator for development and testing](/azure/storage/storage-use-emulator) and [Differences between the Storage Emulator and Azure Storage services](/azure/storage/storage-use-emulator#differences-between-the-storage-emulator-and-azure-storage).
+For more information, see [Use the Azurite emulator for local Azure Storage development](/azure/storage/common/storage-use-azurite).

 ### URI parameters